PawelTroka/TROKA.Software.SmartHome/README.md

 <sup>6</sup> Doesn't work with all the functionality - e.g. playback from Tidal is region-locked, grouping is limited.

-<sup>7</sup> Zones do not work.
-Turning off doesn't work.
-Better implementation is coming soon with https://github.com/home-assistant/home-assistant/pull/24260
+<sup>7</sup> Zones and avanced features like sound modes do not work because DENON AVR Home Assistant component is not working (https://community.home-assistant.io/t/denonavr-with-avr-x6300/14744 https://github.com/scarface-4711/denonavr/issues/32).
+Is also integrated through HEOS component but it seems to have less capabilities.
+Scripts are in place to call both entities, so basic functionality works pretty well.

 <sup>8</sup> Swipe left/right and up/down doesn't work.